civilservicelgbt/civilservicelgbt.github.io/_events/20200618-inter-lgbt-pride-on.md

 If you are unable to participate vocally, please let us know and we will make sure you can still join in safely.

 > PrideON is a programme of digital events and content across the month of June to help celebrate Pride in the Civil Service.
 Do you have a digital event or content that you want us to share?
 [Contact us](/about/contact-us/).

+## Civil Service LGBT+ Network’s Statement of Impartiality

+We would like to make Civil Servants who choose to attend PrideON aware that there will be guest speakers for several events – including podcasts, panel discussions, roundtables, and Q&A’s.
+Please be mindful that these will include discussions of the speaker’s own experiences, ideas and opinions.

+We have both internal and external guest speakers for PrideON.
+Internally, we will have LGBT speakers from different departments as well as representatives from LGBT Networks and the Government Equalities Office responsible for LGBT Policy.
+External speakers include LGBT activists, including representatives from LGBT charities and organisations.
+You may be aware of their interests and perspectives already as some are in the public eye.

+We want to make it clear that the views discussed in these events are those of the guest speakers.
+Therefore, they are not the views of the Civil Service nor the Government.
+Likewise, these are not the views of the Civil Service LGBT+ Network.